MonsteRico/ObsidianNotes/content/Apartments.md

 - All prices subject to change but probably not by a lot
 - parking around $100/month for noah
 ## 4x4 Apt Hub - Nick with us
-- Kylee could live in Hub to be close since its pet friendly or whererever she wants
 - Lots of floorplans available so heres all the floorplans we could choose from, click and you can see the upgrades [Purdue Off Campus Housing Floor Plans (huboncampus.com)](https://huboncampus.com/west-lafayette-state-street/floor-plans/)
 - all the prices are $1000 plus really, but the upgrades are kinda nice if we were to do them and the biggest one would be REALLY nice
 - id only really consider this option if nick is gonna join us with it and it is very expensive compared any of the other options